This July, we’ll come up with the next iSpring Learn update — the course catalog.

 To open a course for all learners, just add it to the catalog.
 You don’t have to manually assign the course to each group or organization and specify that the course is optional.

-In the Catalog settings, you can create categories; for example, Books on Sales, Fiction, and Leadership Classes.
+In the Catalog settings, you can create categories; for example, History of Art, Leadership, and Motivation.

 To add a course to the catalog, go to the Availability tab on the course page.
-Check Add course to the catalog, choose a suitable category, and click on Save.
+Select a suitable category from thw Add course to a Catalog category drop-down list and click on Save.
 Now this course is available for all account users.